isislab-unisa/dmason/src/test/README.md

 and this has the following bug:

 	1. Infinite loop if numUpdate>queue size
-	2. Infinite loop if numUpdates<0

 ###R4 [dmason.sim.field.continuous.DContinuous2DFactory]###
 In the method createContinuous2DXY problems are found in the blocks of code that implement the following procedures:

-1. HORIZONTAL_DISTRIBUTION_MODE.
-	1. Do not spear except for height too high.
-	2. Do not spear exception width too high.
-	3. Makes enter a number <= 0 of rows.
-	4. Makes enter a number <= 0 of colums.
-	5. It put a height <= 0.
-	6. He put a maxDistance negative.
-	7. Makes enter a width <= 0.
-	8. It put more than one line.
-2. SQUARE_BALANCED_DISTRIBUTION.
-	1. Safezone / 2 = 0 but it should be 0.5 (with safezone = 1).
-3. Instance variables my_width and my_height are not properly instantiated.
+1. Instance variables my_width and my_height are not properly instantiated.

 ###R5 [dmason.sim.field.grid.numeric.DDoubleGrid2DFactory]###
 1. The same errors indicated for DContinuous2DFactory, except for the mode SQUARE_BALANCED_DISTRIBUTION.